containers/podman/docs/source/markdown/podman.1.md

 The mounts.conf file specifies volume mount directories that are automatically mounted inside containers when executing the `podman run` or `podman start` commands.
 Administrators can override the defaults file by creating `/etc/containers/mounts.conf`.

-When Podman runs in rootless mode, the file `$HOME/.config/containers/mounts.conf` will override the default if it exists.
+When Podman runs in rootless mode, the file `$HOME/.config/containers/mounts.conf` overrides the default if it exists.
 Please refer to containers-mounts.conf(5) for further details.

 **policy.json** (`/etc/containers/policy.json`)